timotejroiko/astrobot-docs/README.md

 This option lets you manually specify a timezone, which overrides any automatic timezone if applicable.
 A timezone can be specified by a TZData identifier or by a number of offset minutes.
 When used on biwheels, this option affects each chart independently.
 For example:

-* `.newchart 5/5/2015, 16:00 --timezone=America/New_York` - use the america/new_york timezone identifier
+* `/command newchart 5/5/2015, 16:00 --timezone=America/New_York` - use the america/new_york timezone identifier
-* `.newchart 5/5/2015, 16:00 --timezone=+50 + 7/7/2016, 16:00 --timezone=-50` - use UTC+00:50 on the first chart and UTC-00:50 on the second chart
+* `/command newchart 5/5/2015, 16:00 --timezone=+50 + 7/7/2016, 16:00 --timezone=-50` - use UTC+00:50 on the first chart and UTC-00:50 on the second chart

 ##### --return

 This option lets you create a solar return chart by specifying a year and optionally a location.
 When used on biwheels, this option affects each chart independently.
 For example:

-* `.newchart john --return=2021` - john's solar return for 2021 in his birth place
+* `/command newchart john --return=2021` - john's solar return for 2021 in his birth place
-* `.newchart john --return=2021, london uk` - john's solar return for 2021 in london
+* `/command newchart john --return=2021, london uk` - john's solar return for 2021 in london
-* `.newchart john --return=2021, london uk + jack --return=2021, madrid spain` - biwheel john's solar return for 2021 in london and jack's solar return for 2021 in madrid
+* `/command newchart john --return=2021, london uk + jack --return=2021, madrid spain` - biwheel john's solar return for 2021 in london and jack's solar return for 2021 in madrid

 ##### --return2

 This option lets you create a return chart for any planet, by specifying a planet ID, a search direction and a date-time-location separated by commas.
 Available search directions are `current`, `next` and `closest`.
 When used on biwheels, this option affects each chart independently.
 For example:

-* `.newchart john --return2=P1, next, now` - john's next lunar return starting from the current date and time
+* `/command newchart john --return2=P1, next, now` - john's next lunar return starting from the current date and time
-* `.newchart jack --return2=P2, closest, 5/5/2025, lisbon portugal` - jack's mercury return closest to 5/5/2025 in lisbon portugal
+* `/command newchart jack --return2=P2, closest, 5/5/2025, lisbon portugal` - jack's mercury return closest to 5/5/2025 in lisbon portugal
-* `.newchart john --return2=P5, current, now + jack --return2=P5, current, now` - biwheel john's most recent jupiter return with jacks most recent jupiter return
+* `/command newchart john --return2=P5, current, now + jack --return2=P5, current, now` - biwheel john's most recent jupiter return with jacks most recent jupiter return

 ##### --progression

 This option lets you create a progressed chart using the secondary progression method.
 When used on biwheels, this option affects each chart independently.
 For example:

-* `.newchart john --progression=1/1/2025` - john's secondary progressed chart for 1/1/2025
+* `/command newchart john --progression=1/1/2025` - john's secondary progressed chart for 1/1/2025
-* `.newchart john + john --progression=now` - john's birth chart in a biwheel with his current secondary progressed chart
+* `/command newchart john + john --progression=now` - john's birth chart in a biwheel with his current secondary progressed chart

 ##### --persona

 This option lets you create a "persona" chart for a specific planet.
 When used on biwheels, this option affects each chart independently.
 For example:

-* `.newchart john --persona=P5` - john's jupiter persona chart
+* `/command newchart john --persona=P5` - john's jupiter persona chart
-* `.newchart john --persona=P5 + john --persona=P6` - john's jupiter persona chart biwheeled with john's saturn persona chart
+* `/command newchart john --persona=P5 + john --persona=P6` - john's jupiter persona chart biwheeled with john's saturn persona chart

 ##### --design

 This option lets you create a "design" chart as seen in the Human Design System.
 When used on biwheels, this option affects each chart independently.
 For example:

-* `.newchart john --design` - john's design chart
+* `/command newchart john --design` - john's design chart
-* `.newchart john + john --design` - john's birth chart in a biwheel which his design chart
+* `/command newchart john + john --design` - john's birth chart in a biwheel which his design chart

 ##### --coordinates

 This option lets you set the chart's coordinate system between `Geocentric`, `Topocentric` and `Heliocentric`.
 When used on biwheels, this option affects each chart independently.
 For example:

-* `.newchart john --coordinates=heliocentric` - john's heliocentric chart
+* `/command newchart john --coordinates=heliocentric` - john's heliocentric chart
-* `.newchart john --coordinates=geocentric + john --coordinates=topocentric` - biwheel john's chart in geocentric and topocentric coordinates
+* `/command newchart john --coordinates=geocentric + john --coordinates=topocentric` - biwheel john's chart in geocentric and topocentric coordinates

 ##### --size

 This option lets you change the resolution of the resulting chart image as well as the scale of the fonts and gyphs on the chart.
 For example:

-* `.newchart now --size=2000` - set the chart resolution to 2000x2000 pixels
+* `/command newchart now --size=2000` - set the chart resolution to 2000x2000 pixels
-* `.newchart jack + now --size=1500,120` - set the chart resolution to 1500x1500 pixels and the font scaling to 120%
+* `/command newchart jack + now --size=1500,120` - set the chart resolution to 1500x1500 pixels and the font scaling to 120%

 ##### --theme

 This option lets you change the chart's color theme.
 There are three built-in themes: `classic`, `elements` and `rainbow`.
 For example:

-* `.newchart now --theme=classic` - use the classic theme for this chart
+* `/command newchart now --theme=classic` - use the classic theme for this chart

 Additionally, custom themes can be created as a premium feature, check the [Premium](#premium) section.